vgwb/Antura_arabic/docs/Modules/Teacher.md

 The chosen **Question Builder** implementation defines what kind of dictionary data (letters, words, etc..) will be included inside the **Question Packs**.
 For example, a **RandomLettersQuestionBuilder** generates packs that contain letters as question and answers, while a **CommonLettersInWordBuilder** uses letters for its questions and words as the answers.

-Several pre-created **Question Builders** have been created to support common rules, creating packs with the described properties:
+Several **Question Builders** are available to support common rules, creating packs with the described properties:
 - `AlphabetQuestionBuilder` part of the alphabet.
 - `EmptyQuestionBuilder` fake packs, it can be used during development when the game is not yet ready to accept questions packs.
 - `LettersByXXXBuilder` letters that should be recognized based on some of their properties (this can, for example, be the number, or the type).